Mobile Device Viewing : To view full site menu, swipe left & click on horizontal bars on right of page .

 Therianthropes (figures which incorporate animal and human aspects) are a recurring theme in her work.

-Her sculpting process is highly technical but her work displays a fluid, instinctive quality which institutional training may likely have limited.
+Her sculpting process is highly technical but her work displays a fluid, intuitive quality which institutional training may likely have limited.

 “If I’d studied formally perhaps I would intellectualize the process more a.
 I’m forced to rely on instinct in my effort to make the unconscious conscious”.